-About 92% of Poles are Roman Catholic.
+About 71% of Poles were recorded as Roman Catholic in the 2021 census (NSP).
 Although in cities many people do not regularly practice their religion, in general, Catholicism is important to Polish life.
 The Catholic church runs radio and TV programmes, hospitals and homes for the elderly and many educational institutions.
 There are also Eastern Orthodox and Protestant congregations.

-Judaism, once strong in Poland exists as a very small minority since the Second World War.
+Judaism, once strong in Poland, exists as a very small minority since the Second WorldWar.
 Jews from all over the world annually visit concentration camps in Poland to remember those who died.
 The area of Bialystok in north-eastern Poland has a small Muslim population which is descended from Tartar settlers.